Luos-io/Documentation/src/pages/luos-technology/node/luos.md

 # Luos

-The embedded part of a node is separated to the Luos embedded code and to the node's different functionalities.
-Luos is responsible for the creation of each node's identity, the integration of the node to a Luos network by locating it among the other nodes, the communication with each other and the management of all their different functionalities.
+The embedded part of a node is separated to the Luos embedded code and the node's various functionalities.
+Luos is responsible for creating each node's identity, integrating the node to a Luos network by locating it among the other nodes, communicating with each other, managing all their functionalities.

 ## Luos Integration

 Luos works as a code library running on nodes.
-To match Luos library with your hardware, Luos offers a *Hardware Abstraction Layer* for various devices in <span class="cust_tooltip">LuosHAL<span class="cust_tooltiptext">{{luoshal_def}}</span></span>.
+To match the Luos library with your hardware, Luos offers a *Hardware Abstraction Layer* for various devices in <span class="cust_tooltip">LuosHAL<span class="cust_tooltiptext">{{luoshal_def}}</span></span>.

  - <a href="https://github.com/Luos-io/LuosHAL" target="_blank">LuosHAL</a>: This repository provides a list of family devices covered to match the Luos library with your hardware.
- - <a href="https://github.com/Luos-io/Luos" target="_blank">Luos</a>: This is the main library you will be working with.
+ - <a href="https://github.com/Luos-io/Luos" target="_blank">Luos</a>: The main library you will be working with.

 To make it work in your environment, you have to:

  - Include the Luos lib folders in your project compilation;
  - Select the right LuosHAL for your device family in LuosHAL folder, and include `luos_hal.c`, `luos_hal.h` and `luos_hal_config.h` in your project;
  - Change, if necessary, `luos_hal_config.h` for your project.
-The default configuration created by Luos is an example for a MCU family that can be modify to fit with your design (eg: match pins with your design);
+The default configuration created by Luos is an example of an MCU family that can be modified to fit with your design (e.g. match pins with your design);
  - Include `luos.h` on your source file.

 The Luos functions need to be called only in one place for each node, but it should be run constantly.

 Luos is like a task that has to be run regularly.
-The primary Luos functions that should be called in order to integrate Luos into the embedded code of a node, are `luos_init()` and `luos_loop()` that should be added in the `main()` of your program.<br/>
+The primary Luos functions that should be called to integrate Luos into the embedded code of a node are `luos_init()` and `luos_loop()`.
+They should be added in the `main()` of your program.

-Basically, your `main()` will look like this:
+Basically, your `main()` function will look like this:

 ```C
 #include "luos.h"